top of page

 IMG_5523_edited.jpg

-An all day event focusing on pediatric and adult
+An all day event that focused on pediatric and adult

 autoimmune encephalitis (AE) with physicians, caregivers, and the survivors impacted.